Introduction to these MTB MLE resources

 Messages for Dr. Malone may be submitted via the contact page.

 Dr. Susan Malone began her career in mother tongue-based multilingual education (MTB MLE) in Papua New Guinea (PNG) under the auspices of SIL International, a non-governmental organization.
 Her abbreviated curriculum vitae can found here.
+More information about Dr. Malone’s focus an approach can be found in our blog post, “Redirecting the Spotlight.”

 From 1982 to 1991, she served as technical advisor, first to the Kaugel language community in the Western Highlands Province and then to the PNG National Department of Education in support of mother tongue education for preschool children.